BlockFlex: A Hybrid Resilient Routing Method based on Robust Virtual Overlay for Mega-constellation Networks

+The enhanced connectivity between blocks increases path diversity, which may also lead to higher latency and jitter.
+While selecting an appropriate source or destination satellite \cite{liu2024efficient,zhang2022enabling} could significantly mitigate these effects, such an approach typically requires centralized control‑plane intelligence.
+Substantial performance gains can still be achieved through a fully distributed strategy that focuses solely on source satellite selection, leveraging feedback from ongoing traffic.
+The Optimal Source Satellite Selection (OS3) algorithm is therefore introduced—a lightweight, fully distributed mechanism that dynamically selects the optimal ingress satellite based on measured latency, thereby stabilizing end‑to‑end performance without centralized coordination.

-The GS in LSN maintains continuous coverage from multiple satellites and appropriate source/destination satellite selection during routing can yield significant performance improvements\cite{zhang2022enabling,liu2024efficient,fan2023user}.
-However, identifying the optimal path between source/destination satellites sets typically requires centralized control-plane intelligence and cannot be feasibly accomplished in a purely distributed manner.
-To overcome this limitation while mitigating the instability introduced by \kw's use of a larger satellite set for establishing traffic paths, we focus specifically on source satellite selection and propose the \textbf{O}ptimal \textbf{S}ource \textbf{S}atellite \textbf{S}election algorithm (\texttt{OS3}).
-Specifically, each GS maintains a Source-satellite Priority Queue (SPQ) $\mathcal{Q}[I_D]$ for each dataflow $I_D$ to store the optimal source satellites for $I_D$, which are prioritized according to the latest RTT of the $I_D$.
+In OS3, each GS maintains a Source-satellite Priority Queue (SPQ) $\mathcal{Q}[I_D]$ for each dataflow $I_D$ to store the optimal source satellites, which are prioritized according to the latest round-trip time (RTT) of the $I_D$.
 The RTTs are collected by randomly selecting source satellites during the initial phase of the dataflow, and $\mathcal{Q}[I_D]$ will be dynamically updated as available satellites change.
 As the dataflow continues, it will gradually converge toward the source satellite with the optimal RTT.
-More details of \texttt{OS3} are shown in \S\app\ref{app:os3}.